abdelrhmanayman/nextJS_vcc-ui_simple-car-gallery/README.md

 ## Features:

-1. Initial landing page displays carousel of cars which is created using [react-slick](https://www.npmjs.com/package/react-slick)
+1. Initial landing page displays carousel of cars which is created using [Swiperjs]
 2. After the initial launch, user is able to filter the results (based on `bodyType`) with help of provided filters.
 3. Clcking on Learn/Shop will redirect you to the respective dynamic page.
 URL will be changed according to the car id.
 4. A mobile-first design approach is implemented using modular css where,